Worship and You:

 What is holy?
 I do not mean simply what is holiness—although that topic is deep enough—but rather, who and what in the world around us is holy?
-We certainly think of the saints whose icons hang around us, reminding us of their holy lives.
+We certainly think of the saints whose icons hang around us, reminding us of their profoundly holy lives.
 We might also think of church property as ”holy ground”—the Theotokos said this about Mt.
 Athos.
 But have you ever thought of yourself as holy?
 In the Divine Liturgy we learn that we are, and we learn far more as well.

-After saying the Lord’s Prayer the priest and people again wish each other peace, and the priest then tells the people to bow our heads to the Lord; we respond, “To Thee, O Lord.”
-While this is certainly demonstrates of our submission to God—St. Nicholas Cabasilas says we bow our heads both because we are creatures standing before our Creator, and because Christ’s sacrifice both purchased us and resulted in our adoption—it is also an opportunity for us to be blessed.
+After reciting the Lord’s Prayer the priest and people again wish each other peace, and the priest then tells the people to bow our heads to the Lord; we respond, “To Thee, O Lord.”
+While this is certainly a gesture of our submission to God—St. Nicholas Cabasilas says we bow our heads both because we are creatures standing before our Creator, and because Christ’s sacrifice both purchased us and resulted in our adoption—it is also an opportunity for us to be blessed.
 The priest holds his hand out over the people in a gesture of blessing and, thanking God for creating us, asks that God will bless “all of us for good, according to the individual need of each.”
 It is appropriate that this follows the Lord’s Prayer: after asking God both that His will be done and that He provide for us, we then receive a blessing for our travel away from the church, as well as for healing any sickness we may experience.

 The priest asks God to sanctify and cleanse him as he prepares for Holy Communion, and then says something utterly amazing: “The Holy things for the holy!”
 The “Holy things” are the Body and Blood of Christ, but who are the holy people to whom these are given?
 We who receive Christ’s Body and Blood are holy!
 St. Germanus of Constantinople says (quoting St. Maximus the Confessor) that the Holy Eucharist “makes those who worthily participate similar to the original good by grace, making them in no way deficient, inasmuch as it is accessible and possible for men, so that they too may be able to be and to be called gods by adoption through grace, because the whole of God is theirs, and nothing in them is devoid of His presence.”